Trivial management of 64 bit virtual machines with qemu.

 Optionally create a new backup VHD:

-Now you can run the virtual machine either using the original or the backup VHD.
-By deault if you run
+Now you can run the virtual machine either using the original or the backup virtual hard disk.
+If you run

-Optionally add the following in the gues machine's
+Optionally add the following in the guest machine fstab file (

-/etc/fstab, to enable the shared directory automatically (no mount commands of any sort).
+/etc/fstab), to enable the shared directory automatically.
+This avoids entering mount commands by hand.

 host_share /home/vm/shared 9p noauto,x-systemd.automount,trans=virtio,version=9p2000.L 0 0